Impact-resistant shingles · DFW Metro · Updated · Expert-reviewed by , Sales Manager

 Frame's impact-shingle planning approach

 Frame Restoration helps DFW homeowners compare product class, roof condition, ventilation, underlayment, color, and written scope details before final material selection.
+Whichever direction the material decision goes, a brief roof check every 6 to 12 months keeps small items — lifted sealant, aging pipe boots, debris in valleys — from undermining the rating the homeowner paid for.

 For broader material comparison, read Asphalt Shingles vs Standing Seam Metal in DFW.
 For cost planning, use the DFW roof replacement cost guide.